 Rich, creamy, chocolate truffles infused with just the right amount of orange flavor…YUM… what a taste treat!
 These delicious truffles are wonderful to give as gifts over the holidays, or simply to enjoy any time of the year.

 The pairing of chocolate and orange remains one of my top flavor combos… it’s so GOOD!
-These truffles are easy to make (really… trust me!), and are a delicious and pretty treat on a gift of homemade goodies to bless friends and family with.
+These truffles are easy to make (really… trust me!), and are a delicious and pretty treat or homemade gift for friends or family.
 They are absolutely delicious, and I think you will LOVE them!